 Vila do Porto / airport / Anjos

 It is one of the most practical parts of the island and often works well as a flexible base, especially on mixed days.
-The Vila do Porto side tends to be useful for adjusting the day with less friction.
+The Vila do Porto side tends to be useful for adjusting the day with little friction.

-SOUTH AND LIGHT-SAND BEACHES
+SOUTH AND LIGHTER BEACHES

 São Pedro / Praia Formosa / Figueiral / Prainha

-CENTRE AND HIGHER GROUND
+CENTER AND HIGHER GROUND

 Pico Alto / interior / higher area